Clash of Clans Builder Base - buildings, troops, tactics and best tips

 Builder's Base differences

 It would be hard to call Clash of Clans Builder's Base an upgrade or innovation if it was the same as the Home Village, so it's no surprise that it's different.
-And we'll break down those differences down below.
+And we'll break those differences down below.

 Arguably the most impactful change in comparison to Home Village.
 There is no such thing as farming in Clash of Clans Builder's Base.
 Periodically you have three attacks, that give you a fixed amount of loot based on your Trophies and Builder's Hall level.
-First two attacks grant you the same quantity of Gold and Elixir and third successful attack involves bigger bounty.
+The first two attacks grant you the same quantity of Gold and Elixir and the third successful attack involves a bigger bounty.
 Outside of your Mines and Collectors (and maybe some events), this is the only source of income.
 Exceeding three attacks cap won't give you any reward other than trophies.

 So you might ask: "What's the point of attacking in CoC Builder's Base if there is no loot to get?".
 There is a point - trophies.
-As opposed to Home Village, in Builder's Base, your loot volume depends on trophies, thus sometimes it's worth to go over the "loot cap" to get some seemingly useless points.
+As opposed to Home Village, in Builder's Base, your loot volume depends on trophies, thus sometimes it's worth going over the "loot cap" to get some seemingly useless points.